skeeto/optparse/README.md

 # Optparse

-Optparse is a public domain, portable, reentrant, getopt-like option parser.
+Optparse is a public domain, portable, reentrant, embeddable, getopt-like option parser.
 It's a single source and header file, so it can be trivially dropped into any project.
-It supports POSIX getopt optstrings, GNU-style long options, and subcommand processing.
+It supports POSIX getopt optstrings, GNU-style long options, argument permutation, and subcommand processing.

 ## Why not getopt?